X-XENDROME-X/QuotesVenturer/README.md

 Feel free to customize the bot to suit your needs!
 You can add more commands, integrate it with other APIs, or enhance its functionality.
 The code is well-organized and easy to understand, making it a great starting point for further development.

-## Contributing

-If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.
-We welcome contributions from the community to improve QuotesVenturer.

 ## Credits

 - This bot was built with [Discord.py](https://discordpy.readthedocs.io/en/stable/), a powerful Python library for interacting with the Discord API.